Zane Weir: 2025

 World lead with a distance of 21.39 metres to win the Czech Indoor Gala in Ostrava.
 He was runner-up to compatriot Leonardo Fabbri, who took over the world lead, at the Copernicus Cup on 16 February 2025.
 He was selected for the 2025 European Athletics Indoor Championships in Appeldoorn.
 He was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where he placed eighth overall.
 He was runner-up at the 2025 Diamond League event at the 2025 Golden Gala in Rome on 6 June 2025.
 He competed at the 2025 World Championships in Tokyo, Japan.

+2026

+Competing at the 2026 European Championships in Birmingham, England, he won the silver medal behind Leonardo Fabbri in an Italian one-two of the medals on 10 August, with Weir's first round effort of 21.12 metres enough for the silver.